guokai8/KEGGREST/README.md

 To find relationships between different entities in KEGG:

 ```
-from KEGGREST import kegg_link
+from KEGGRESTpy import kegg_link

 pathways = kegg_link("pathway", "hsa")
 print(pathways)
 ```
 ### Contributing

-Contributions to KEGGREST are welcome!
+Contributions to KEGGRESTpy are welcome!
 Please submit pull requests or open issues to discuss features, bugs, or improvements.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.